zwilder/zwilder.github.io/src/content/posts/2018-06-20-The-Roguelike-Tutorial-Week1.md

   - Barbarian!
 ---

-Last year r/roguelikedev did a really cool thing with weekly post where everyone followed along with a tutorial, shared ideas and problems, and motivated each other to actually finish a project.
+Last year r/roguelikedev did a really cool thing with a weekly post where everyone followed along with a tutorial, shared ideas and problems, and motivated each other to actually finish a project.
 Well [they're doing it again](https://old.reddit.com/r/roguelikedev/comments/8s5x5n/roguelikedev_does_the_complete_roguelike_tutorial/) this year, and with the announcement last week I decided to take a look at the new and improved, [Python3 version of the tutorial](rogueliketutorials.com/libtcod1).